ilang-dev/i/README.md

 summation.
 They apply a _single_ scalar operation over a multidimensional domain defined by single-character indices.
 This forms a simple tensor operation, either pointwise or reduction or reshape.
-These expressions are then compbined to form more complex operations.
+These expressions are then combined to form more complex operations.
 Here is a matrix multiply implemented with 𝚒's Python front-end:

 ```python